ehultee/ehultee.github.io/_pages/group.md

 uncertainties in future glacial water resources at city scale.
 She simulated glacial runoff to La Paz, Bolivia, through the end of the 21st century using the Open Global Glacier Model forced by 10 global climate models.
 You can read her thesis via her [Zenodo archive](https://dx.doi.org/10.5281/zenodo.7946884).
-As of September 2023, Molly will be a hydrologist with the US National Parks Service through its Scientists in Parks program.
+Molly is a hydrologist with the US National Parks Service through its Scientists in Parks program.

 **Mikayla Pascual** (Earth & Climate '22) completed a B.Sc. thesis on the role of sediment dynamics in modulating ice sheet advance and retreat.
 In her own words: